PEP cruises in Brookfield sweep

 By Bob Uphues

-Brookfield voters gave the PEP Party a strong vote of confidence Tuesday night, with all of the party's candidates sweeping elections for village president, clerk and trustee.
+Brookfield voters gave the PEP Party a strong vote of confidence on April 4, with all of the party's candidates sweeping elections for village president, clerk and trustee.

 Despite some late generous campaign funding, a barrage of signs at polling places on Election Day and an eleventh-hour village wide robocall, candidates from the Common Sense Party slate fared badly at the polls.